 All our robots are equipped with wireless network adapters.
 We use the wireless communication to transmit debug information to an external computer, where it is logged and visualized.
-This computer is also used to fuse local views to a team view and to compute team behaviors, such as the assignment of roles to the individual players.
-The wireless network is also used for transmitting the game state (kickoff, penalty ...) to the robots.
+This computer is also used to fuse local views to a team view.
+We plan to use it to compute team behaviors, such as the assignment of roles to the individual players.
+We also plan to use the wireless network for transmitting the game state (kickoff, penalty ...) to the robots.